EmoMixEmoMix/EmoMix/index.md

 <p align="justify">
-123123123123In this post, we show the demo of TDASS: Target Domain Adaptation Speech Synthesis Network for Low-Resource TTS
+In this post, we show the demo of QI-TTS: questioning intonation control For emotional Speech Synthesis
 </p>

-## Overview
+## Abstract
 <p align="justify">
-Tacotron2 for text-to-speech (TTS) is proposed for generating speech from text with target timbre information.
-It means to generate the speech from multiple speakers datasets is a shortage for the model.
-In this paper, we propose to reference the domain adaptation that addresses this problem.
-A  Target Domain Adaptation Speech Synthesis Network (TDASS) was introduced to add a self-interest classifier.
-Inspired by the domain adaptation, the self-interest classifier aims to identify whether the target speaker speaks the input speech or not.
-Furthermore, we add a gradient reversal layer with different operations for target and non-target.
-The optimized aim is to make the classifier wrongly trust the generated speech spoke by the target person.
-In experiments, the proposed method compare to Tacotron2 improves Mean Opinion Score (MOS) of 0.5 and Voice Similarity Score (VSS) of 0.3 on the multiple speakers dataset.
-Besides, the proposed model is able to generate the speech on a low-resource target voices dataset.
-The low-resource dataset ablation experiment shows the performance of our model achieves about 3.6 on MOS and 3.4 on VSS.
+Recent expressive text to speech (TTS) models focus on synthesizing emotional speech, but some fine-grained styles such as intonation are neglected.
+In this paper, we aim to better transfer and control intonation to further deliver the speaker's questioning intention while transferring emotion from reference speech.
+We propose a multi-style extractor to extract style embedding from two different levels.
+While the sentence level represents emotion, the final syllable level represents intonation.
+For fine-grained intonation control, we use relative attributes to represent intonation intensity at the syllable level.
+To reduce the overlap of information between style embedding and content embedding, an adversarial content predictor with gradient reversal layer is adopted.
+Experimental results validate the effectiveness of our proposed method for improving intonation expressiveness in emotional speech synthesis.
 </p>

 ## Model Architecture